 Stage adaptation written by Daphne Hernandez, a Terrebonne Parish Early Childhood teacher of 26 years and resident of Thibodaux.
 Daphne has remained active in local theatre since 2007.

 Mimi's Mardi Gras Adventures - February 2017

 - Seating is limited!
 The Wetlands Acadian Cultural Center Theater seat 200 patrons.
 Field trips must be scheduled in advance to secure reservations and ensure admittance.

 - Thibodaux Playhouse strives to increase access, participation, knowledge, and exposure to the performing arts for area youth.
-For this reason, and because seating is limited, the number of chaperones will be restricted to ONE ADULT for every FIVE STUDENTS in your group.
+For this reason, and because seating is limited, admission is restricted to students and supervising faculty/staff members only (ratio of no more than ONE ADULT per FIVE STUDENTS).

 Students with special needs: The Wetlands Acadian Cultural Center is fully wheelchair accessible.
 Please specify accommodation needs, including the need for a child-specific chaperone, when scheduling your field trip.

 - Performances are closed to the public.
 Only students and adults affiliated with a scheduled group, in accordance to the adult/student ratio specified above, will be admitted.